Transform your leftover beans into a white bean risotto, for a tasty and healthy dinner. Naturally vegan and gluten free!

 - salt and freshly grated pepper to taste

-- Heat beans in a pot over medium high heat.
+Heat the beans in a pot over medium high heat.
 When they start to simmer, add the rice and reduce the heat to a gentle simmer.

 - Start adding the water (or the stock), half a cup at a time.
 You should stir very often because the mixture can easily stick to the bottom of the pan and burn.
 After adding about 4 cups of water, taste the risotto and adjust the salt and pepper.
 By tasting it, you will also determine if it needs more cooking.
 Add more water if needed.
 Keep in mind that the rice will continue to cook for a while after you turn off the heat.